zxul767/ex-machina/content/blog/dynamic-programming/index.md

 assert can_segment("helloworld!", {"hello", "world"}) == False
 ```

-To solve this problem, think what happens if we take any word from the set and match it against a prefix of the `python•text` string.
+To solve this problem, think what happens if we take any word from the set and match it against a prefix of the `text` string.
 Whenever the match is successful, the problem then reduces to finding whether we can segment the rest of the string, which is just a smaller instance of the original problem.
 That is clearly a case for a recursive solution!

 ```python
 def can_segment(string, words):